 Photo by: Melissa Moore

 With so much fresh powder on the ground, I made every effort to get outdoors to take advantage of it.
-On our first day, during the final moments of the historic blizzard, we took our first trip outdoors since arriving at the lodge about 24 hours prior and walked across the parking lot to the snow tubing hill.
-The typically well-groomed lanes of the snow tubing hill were obscured by the feet of fresh powder and the slowly falling snow; in fact, only three lanes were cleared out enough to slide down.
-However, the extra snow just added to the fun, and my kids loved the relatively bumpy ride down the hill, which often sent them flying for a moment, both unaccompanied and tethered to my tube.
+On our first day, during the final moments of the historic blizzard, we took our first trip outdoors since arriving at the lodge about 24 hours prior and walked across the parking lot to the Seven Springs tubing hill.
+The typically well-groomed lanes of the Seven Springs tubing hill were obscured by the feet of fresh powder and the slowly falling snow; in fact, only three lanes were cleared out enough to slide down.
+However, the extra snow just added to the fun.
+My kids loved the relatively bumpy ride down the hill, which often sent them flying for a moment, both unaccompanied and tethered to my tube.

 Photo by: Melissa Moore